Ephigenia/mite-cli/README.md

 - `currency`
     defines the currency used for displaying money values
 - `customersColumns`
-    defines the default columns to be used when running `mite customers list`.
+    defines the default columns to be used when running `mite customer list list`.
 - `listColumns`
     defines the default columns to be used when running `mite list`.
 - `noteHighlightRegexp`
-    defines a single regular expression which can contain a single capturing group which will get hightlighted.
+    defines a single regular expression which can contain a single capturing group which will get highlighted.
 By default this is set to highlight github hashtag notation (f.e. #218) and jira story identifiers (f.e.
 CRYO-1281).
-When you change this note that the beginning and trailing slashes must be omitted and the regexp is case-sensitive and modfieres cannot be changed.
+When you change this note that the beginning and trailing slashes must be omitted and the regexp is case-sensitive and modifiers cannot be changed.
 - `outputFormat`
     defines the default output format for the list commands, defaults to `table`
 - `projectsColumns`
-    defines the default columns to be used when running `mite projects list`.
+    defines the default columns to be used when running `mite project list list`.
 - `servicesColumns`
     defines the default columns to be used when running `mite services list`.
 - `usersColumns`
     defines the default columns to be used when running `mite users`.

-Configuration options can always be resetted to their default by leaving out the value, like: `mite config set listColumns`.
+Configuration options can always be back to initial value to their default by leaving out the value, like: `mite config set listColumns`.

 Auto-Completion
 --------------------------------------------------------------------------------